 Fusion Fuel has a contract with MagP - Inovação (a related party) ("MagP") which has a future obligation upon the successful completion of the business combination, and consists in a technology transfer contract related to the intellectual property related to Hydrogen Generators.
-In order for Fusion Fuel to have the rights to the intellectual property related to Hydrogen Generators, it is required to pay a one-time technology transfer fee to MagP of ε 1m, plus the applicable VAT rate, which is to be paid in four equal parts over 1 year, as well as a ε 900k charge, plus the applicable VAT rate, related to the reimbursement of all costs related to the development of the intellectual property mentioned.
+In order for Fusion Fuel to have the rights to the intellectual property related to Hydrogen Generators, it is required to pay a one-time technology transfer fee to MagP of $\in$ 1m, plus the applicable VAT rate, which is to be paid in four equal parts over 1 year, as well as a $\in$ 900k charge, plus the applicable VAT rate, related to the intellectual property mentioned.
 Currently Fusion Fuel has the right to acquire the intellectual property through this contract, but it only becomes an obligation with Fusion Fuel's decision to make the first payment, which will be made after the closing of the transaction.